 The American-bred four-year-old had previously covered a star-studded book of mares at the Gloucestershire-based stud Tweenhills, where his stud fee was £40,000.

-Having been released from quarantine at 6am on Saturday morning (27 July), Roaring Lion had spent just 15 minutes in his paddock at Cambridge Stud before symptoms of colic were noticed.
+Having been released from quarantine at 6am on Saturday morning (27 July), Roaring Lion had spent just 15 minutes in his paddock at Cambridge Stud before signs of colic were noticed.

 He was transferred immediately to Cambridge Equine Veterinary Hospital and underwent emergency colic surgery.
 Following the swift actions of the expert veterinary team, the surgery was successful and by mid-afternoon Roaring Lion was in recovery.